awslabs/benchmark-ai/executor/README.md

 ### Notes on the sections:

 * **Info**: The scheduling field lets users specify when the job is supposed to run.
 This is done using cron expressions, such as `0 * * * *` or `@daily`, for example.
+* **Info.labels**: This section lets users specify dimensions for the metrics (`task_name` is a mandatory label).
+Users need to ensure the set of (dimensions/labels + metric name) specified in toml file is unique for each job.
 * **Hardware**: Users must specify a strategy to run their benchmark, be it single_node or one of the distributed alternatives, such as horovod.
 * **Env**: Environment is defined by passing the identifier (user/repo:tag) of the docker image containing the benchmark code.
 * **Ml**: Users can specify the command to run on their docker image (benchmark_code) or the args to be passed to the container's entrypoint.
 If both are specified, the args are concatenated with the command.